Asbestos and Mining

 Mining in Libby, Montana, began around 1920.
 W.R.
 Grace & Company took over mining in the 1960s.
 At this time, workers and residents suffered exposure to the contaminating asbestos.

-Not only were those mining at significant risk for developing a deadly illness, but the people within the city were also in danger.
+Not only were those mining at significant risk of developing a deadly illness, but the people within the city were also in danger.
 The contamination in Libby was so severe that the EPA designated it a Superfund cleanup site in 2002.

 Along with workers who developed asbestos illnesses and eventually passed away, thousands of Libby residents were also affected by airborne asbestos fibers and other toxic contaminants.